kubernetes/community/wg-device-management/charter.md

 ## Exit Criteria

 The working group will disband when the KEPs resulting from these discussions have reached a terminal state.
+When the core functionality for dynamic resource allocation (DRA) reaches GA, we will evaluate whether the working group should be disbanded and any remaining KEPs be left to the management of their owning SIGs.

 [wg-governance]: https://github.com/kubernetes/community/blob/master/committee-steering/governance/wg-governance.md
 [Kubernetes Charter README]: https://github.com/kubernetes/community/blob/master/committee-steering/governance/README.md